École secondaire Jules-Verne

 École secondaire Jules-Verne is a public francophone secondary school located in the South Cambie neighbourhood of Vancouver, British Columbia, Canada.
 Named after the French author, it is part of School District 93 (Conseil scolaire francophone).
 The school is one of the many schools in Vancouver that provide the IB Diploma Program.

+Jules-Verne has two science labs, a music room with soundproof studios, a library, a large theatre that seats 200, a full-size gymnasium, an exercise room, a greenhouse, a home economics room and an art room that includes a pottery space.
+The high school had made a unique arrangement to rent out the nearby park, Oak Meadows, during school hours to act as their field for gym class and extracurricular sports.

 History

 Originally, students and staff of the school used to attend Kitsilano Secondary School in a separate program, which was intended to have all of its subjects taught in French.
 Despite the program's effort to provide all of its courses in French, many of the courses offered to students in grades 11 and 12 were done so strictly in English.
 Unlike the teachers of the regular Kitsilano academic program, the Francophone teachers were not given their own classrooms; they had to borrow them and needed to move teaching materials from one class to another.

 As a result, the staff and the parents of the students felt that it was necessary for Kitsilano's Francophone students to get an all-French education in a separate school.
 The construction of École Secondaire Jules-Verne began in spring 2007, and students were able to attend the school on September 8, 2008, of the following year.
-However, the construction of the school was not completed until the end of March 2009 and the school was officially open on April 4, 2009.
+When the school first opened, there were about 190 secondary students.
+The former principle said that most of the classrooms were used by the adjacent elementary school, Rose-des-Vents.
+The construction of the school was not completed until the end of March 2009 and the school was officially open on April 4, 2009.

-Campus

-Jules-Verne has two science labs, a music room with soundproof studios, a library, a large theatre that seats 200, a full-size gymnasium, an exercise room, a greenhouse, a home economics room and an art room that includes a pottery space.
-They equally have access to Oak Meadows for gym class and extracurriculars.